trogau/wpgpg/README.md

 Note: if you're logged in into the site (including into /wp-admin) and enable this plugin, every page will be GPG encrypted, and thus totally unusable without a means to decrypt.
 Don't lock yourself out.

+### WARNINGS
-WARNING: this is a proof-of-concept; has not been thoroughly tested.
+- this is a proof-of-concept; has not been thoroughly tested.
 May not be secure.
+- does NOT encrypt anything you send to the server - only encrypts the output from WordPress.

 # Requirements